Our love/hate relationship with the Holidays Act

 But for now, I’m just outlining the noble principles behind the Holidays Act.

-New Zealand law on holidays and leave has been based on three key concepts:
+New Zealand law on holidays and leave has been based on:

 This extract directly from the Department of Labour makes it sound so simple.